brigalabs/dummy-backend/README.md

 A ready-to-go REST API compliant server so you can prototype your front end.
 Just call the endpoint you wish you had and it’s available on the fly.

-- No database server to setup
+- No database to setup
-- No web server
+- No proxy server
 - No VM
 - No authentication